quintype/malibu/tutorial/compile-custom-assets.md

 ![Static assets]({{"images/static-assets.png" | absolute_url}})

-2. ut all the fonts inside the above folder or you can create a separate folder for the fonts and put it inside the static-assets folder.
+2. Put all the fonts inside the above folder or you can create a separate folder for the fonts and put it inside the static-assets folder.
 Ex: `app/static-assets/fonts`.

 3. Now open `app/server/handlers/render-layout.js` and use your fonts as shown below: